tosdr/tosback-versions/Facebook/Terms of Service.md

 -----------------------------

 1. Updating our Terms

     We work constantly to improve our services and develop new features to make our Products better for you and our community.
 As a result, we may need to update these Terms from time to time to accurately reflect our services and practices.
+We will only make any changes if the provisions are no longer appropriate or if they are incomplete, and only if the changes are reasonable for you in consideration of your interests.

-Unless otherwise required by law, we will notify you before we make changes to these Terms and give you an opportunity to review them before they go into effect.
+    We will notify you (for example, by email or through our Products) at least 30 days before we make changes to these Terms and give you an opportunity to review them before they go into effect, unless the changes are required by law.
+We will inform you about this 30 day period and its importance in our notification.
 Once any updated Terms are in effect, you will be bound by them if you continue to use our Products.

     We hope that you will continue using our Products, but if you do not agree to our updated Terms and no longer want to be a part of the Facebook community, you can [delete](https://www.facebook.com/help/224562897555674?ref=tos) your account at any time.